• About

 So there is not anything new in this memo so that we can not call it a disclosure.

-their site.
+The second reason that suggests that this memo was not referring to the Roswell incident is the name of the file that is uploaded by the FBI to their site.
 Hottel_Guy_Part1 file name is stored in a folder named Guy Hottel.
 While the file memos about the Roswell UFO roswell Part.1 named and put in a folder Roswell UFO.

 By grouping like this, the FBI clearly shows us that the second memo has a different subject.